v12technology/v12technology.github.io/starting/testing.md

 Fluxtion integrates unit testing into the developer workflow as follows:
 1. Add maven dependencies for testing and create a test class that extends the [BaseSeInprocessTest.java](https://github.com/v12technology/fluxtion/blob/2.10.9/generator/src/test/java/com/fluxtion/generator/util/BaseSepInprocessTest.java).
 1. Extract processor construction into a separate builder method for use in a unit test.
-1. Write a test case that creates the event processor using the builder method within the test.
-Fire events into the geneated processor and validate outputs or state of nodes using asserts/expectations.
+1. Write a test case that uses the builder method to create an event processor for testing.
+Send events into the generated processor and validate outputs or state of nodes using asserts/expectations.

 ### 1. Maven dependencies
 Add the fluxtion test jar to the project and Junit 4 dependency.